CCDirectLink/crosscode-map-editor/README.md

 ```
 npm install
 ```
 build the code with
 ```
-npm run build
+npm start
 ```

 ### backend